googl267/Dots_v1-hyprland/README.md

 # Hyprland Dots V1
 Im tired of not being able to use whatever colors I want for all my programs!
 Down with having tons of diffrent config files to edit!
 My dots use bash scripts for easy switching of colors and layouts separately
 > [!NOTE]
-> This has been my very first time both using arch and scripting ANYTHING, so my scripts are very very very messy!
-However I found a cool tool called [flavours](https://github.com/misterio77/flavours) and will be replacing my color scripts with that.
-This will also include theming for neovim and kitty
+> This has been my very first time both using arch and scripting ANYTHING, so my scripts are very very very messy! ~~However I found a cool tool called [flavours](https://github.com/misterio77/flavours) and will be replacing my color scripts with that.
+This will also include theming for neovim and kitty~~
 >
+> Now powered by flavours!
+>
-> I plan on replacing almost every componate with eww or ags in V2!
+> When I have time ill replace everything with eww or ags for that eye candy goodness

 ## Screenshots
 ### outline